 We also look closely at how the prosecution handled your case.
 They may have failed to produce solid evidence to convict you.
 The prosecuting attorney may have also violated your rights or pressured you into admitting guilt.

 When you hire the Law Offices of Randall B. Isenberg, you can feel confident that our entire legal team will go to work on your behalf.
-We can review your arrest, obtain evidence of your innocence, provide full legal representation on your behalf, and work to get you the best outcome for your case.
+We can review your arrest, obtain evidence of your innocence, provide fair legal representation on your behalf, and work to get you the best outcome for your case.

 Do Not Settle for a Public Defender